siyabuilds/ai_powered_devblog/src/content/blog/building-a-personal-brand-as-a-developer.md

 ---
-title: 'Building a Personal Brand as a Developer'
+title: "Building a Personal Brand as a Developer"
-pubDate: 'Nov 5 2025'
+pubDate: "Nov 5 2025"
-description: 'Using GitHub, blogging, and social media to showcase your skills.'
+description: "Using GitHub, blogging, and social media to showcase your skills."
 ---

 # Building a Personal Brand as a Developer: Your Guide to Showcasing Skills with GitHub, Blogging, and Social Media